Wandalen/wTools/module/core/genfile_core/docs/feature/008_file_descriptor.md

 ### Design

-A `FileDescriptor` pairs a relative output path with content (either a template string for rendering or static content to copy verbatim) and a `WriteMode` controlling how the file is written.
-The `is_template` flag determines whether the renderer is invoked.
-Descriptors are constructed via the `former` builder pattern.
+A file descriptor pairs a relative output path with content (either a template string for rendering or static content to copy verbatim) and a write mode controlling how the file is written.
+The template flag determines whether the renderer is invoked.
+Descriptors are constructed via the former builder pattern.

 ### Cross-References